-- bearing shell or pads;
+- runner;

-- set of guide vane bushings;
+- set of injector nozzles;

-- shaft seal wear elements;
+- set of needle tips;

-- complete set of seals and/or gaskets for dismantling;
+- complete set of seals and/or gaskets for dismantling; and

 - spare studs, nuts, bolts, etc.

-The Employer may request that Tenderers submit their list of recommended spare parts and prices with their tender.
+In the ITT, request Tenderers to submit a list of recommended spare parts with their tender form.